 In 2012, when I was first accepted at Oregon State and then the University of Oregon, I was told I would have to pay International Student Tuition of close to $30,000 a year.
 I was already living on my own and supporting myself.
 It would have been impossible to pay $120,000 for an undergraduate degree plus living costs.
 Undocumented students are ineligible for most scholarships, no matter how hard we work or how strong our academic record, because the minimum documentation requirement is permanent residency.

-Tuition Equity was life-changing for Edith, cutting two-thirds of her costs and allowing Edith to earn a Bachelor’s Degree in Education from the University of Oregon in October of 2016, and a Master’s Degree in Education from the U of O the following spring.
+Tuition Equity gave Edith the confidence she needed to succeed.
+She managed to cut two-thirds of her tuition costs, allowing her to earn a Bachelor’s Degree in Education from the University of Oregon in October of 2016, and a Master’s Degree in Education from the U of O the following spring.